Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can negative information stay on my credit report forever?

-Negative information can only appear on your credit report for a predetermined amount of time; this is the law in Canada.
-While each credit bureau and province have slightly different rules, generally negative information stays for about 6-7 years.
+Negative information can only appear on your credit report for a predetermined time.
+While each credit bureau and province have slightly different rules, generally negative information stays for about 6 to 7 years.

 Why is my credit report different from each credit bureau?

 Your credit report from one credit bureau may be slightly different than the other because not all lenders and creditors report to both credit bureaus.
-In fact, some don’t report credit information to either bureau.
+Some don’t report credit information to either bureau.
 This may lead to a discrepancy in your credit report information.

 Caitlin Wood, BA avatar on Loans Canada